DerbyshireEDALEHolyUndividedTrinity(johnpaynePERMISSIONBYEMAIL)1 JohnPayne

 We've helped keep open, in good repair and supporting local people since 2007.

-To churches and chapels for urgent repairs, new facilities such as loos and kitchens and essential maintenance.
+To churches and chapels for urgent repairs, new facilities and essential maintenance.

 • 7 Churches and chapels